 St. Joseph University School Wellness Policies on Physical Activity and Nutrition

 St. Joseph University School is committed to providing school environments that promote and protect children’s health, well-being, and ability to learn by supporting healthy eating and physical activity.
-Therefore, it is the policy of St. Joseph School that:

 To Achieve these Policy Goals: